DiscordGuide/discordguide.github.io/content/basics.md

 #### _Security_ #

 Security, the big thing on discord.
 To avoid hackers you can enable 2FA (Two Factor Authentication) which can help prevent people from breaking into your account.
+For detailed description on 2FA, [click here](http://discordguide.us/#/resources/em2faem).

 ![](https://i.imgur.com/JsWlYQ3.png)